R-Alhayek/frontend-app-301/README.md

-# Start your own "Can of Books" App
+# Start your own "Exam App"

-This repository has starter code to begin work on creating your own online bookshelf.
+This repository has starter code to begin work on creating your own online webapp.

-## What can books do?

-Books are life-changing.
-They have the power to enlighten, educate, entertain, heal, and help us grow.
-Build out this code base to create an web app to track what books have impacted you, and what's recommended to read next.

 ## Use this template

-Clone this repo to your own account with the green "Use this template" button.
-Then, add any collaborators.
+1. Clone this repo to your own account with the green "Use this template" button.
 Now you are ready to start adding features!

-Deploy your site to let the world know which books have had the greatest impact on you, and what's recommended.
-Enjoy!
+2. Run the command ```npm start``` to install all the dependencies in your package.json

+3. Create a new application in Auth0 for the exam's webapp

+4. When you seed the data for the first time, make sure to add your instructor's emails as a user r.alquran@ltuc.com && quraanrazan282@gmail.com in order to be able to login to your webapp and do the CRUD operations